miguelcobain/ember-paper/CONTRIBUTING.md

 * **jscs.** Before submitting a pull request, check for coding style issues with  `jscs -c .jscsrc app addon`.

+* **Comments.** Include block-style (`/**`) comments before  functions with a non-trivial or non-obvious purpose.
+Include line-style (`//`) comments wherever code might not be obvious to a future contributor, years later, without your knowledge of the functioning of the code.
+If an intermediate-level Ember developer will wonder why something works, explain it.
 * **Actions.** Accept action closures rather than strings representing action names.
 `{{some-component someAction=(action "myAction")}}`, not `{{some-component someAction="myAction" param="the stuff" target=someTarget}}`.
 Invoke the action with `this.sendAction('onWhatever');`.
 There is no need to test for the presence of `onWhatever` as `sendAction` handles that situation.